 top of page

-Jonathan Dickey, Microbial Ecologist
+Jonathan R. Dickey, Microbial Ecologist

 Areas of Interest

-Microbial ecology, Host-associated microbial communities, Aquatic-terrestrial linkages, Biostatistics
+Microbial ecology & biogeography, Host-associated microbial communities,

 Jonathan R. Dickey, Ph.D

 Jonathan Dickey attended The University of Texas at Austin where he completed a Bachelor of Science in Ecology, Evolution, and Behavior.
-After an internship with the National Park Service, Jonathan began pursuing a Ph.D at The University of Tennessee, Knoxville in the Department of Ecology and Evolutionary Biology.
+After a multi-agency internship with the U.S. National Park Service and U.S. Forest Service and Bureau of Land Management, Jonathan began pursuing a Ph.D at The University of Tennessee, Knoxville in the Department of Ecology and Evolutionary Biology.
 There, his research investigated the small-scale distribution of plant-host associated microorganisms and the ecological factors that govern these distributions.
-Currently, he is a post-doctoral scholar in the Jackrel Lab at the University of California San Diego, where he examines the relative importance microbial metabolism and community dynamics have on regulating freshwater leaf litter decomposition and home field advantage patterns found in the Olympic Peninsula of Washington State.
-He also uses novel statistical approaches to analyze the effect spatiotemporal factors have on our interpretations of community assembly and diversity.

 Education